These are the steps you’ll need to take to migrate your WordPress website to Kinsta using Migrate Guru:

 FTP Type: Be sure to select SFTP rather than FTP as the FTP Type.

 /www/sitename_123/public as shown in your MyKinsta dashboard.
-This is due to how permissions are configured.

 Once you’ve entered the details scroll to the bottom and click Migrate.